GitHub|Since 2007

 $$T_{ttfb} = T_{dns} + T_{con} + T_{sec} + T_{proc}$$

-• SSL Handshake ($T_{sec}$): The speed of security protocols.
+• SSL Handshake ($T_{sec}$): The speed of TLS encryption negotiation.

-• Server Processing ($T_{proc}$): The pure "engineering" moment when the server processes the code and gives the first response.
+• Server Processing ($T_{proc}$): The pure calculation time of the backend before sending the first byte.

 3. System: Technology & Infrastructure Audit (DNA Test)